cfSandbox/cursorMeals/database/README.md

 1. Normalize the date to Monday of that week
 2. Create vendors if they don't exist
 3. Create meals if they don't exist
-4. Create meal schedules for Monday-Friday of that week
+4. Create or update meal schedules for Monday-Friday (one row per date)
+5. Update existing schedules if they already exist

 ### Row Level Security